Guilderm/SnowballPlanner/Documents/Product Requirements Document (PRD).md

   - Debt details (balance, interest rate, monthly payments, bank fees, and insurance).
   - Snowflake payments.
   - Desired minimum monthly payments.
-- Establishing input validation and error handling for user data.
+- Standard input validation and error handling for user data.
+- Drag-and-Drop or other methods to create/customize the order in which debts will be paid off.

 #### 9.3.3 Epic 5: DebtFreePlanner Initial Calculations & Advanced Data Validation